eymengunay/php-passbook/README.md

 Apple’s World Wide Developer Relations (WWDR) certificate is available from Apple at <http://developer.apple.com/certificationauthority/AppleWWDRCA.cer>.
 Download and install the certificate so that you can use it to certify builds.
 The WWDR certificate links your development certificate to Apple, completing the trust chain for your application.

 ## Examples
-You can see demo folder for example code.
+You can see [doc/demo](https://github.com/eymengunay/php-passbook/tree/master/doc/demo "doc/demo") folder for example code.
 You will need to fill in required fields (certificates and ids) in order to generate a pass successfully.